What does depression feel like?

 Are you feeling depressed?
 This article details what depression may feel like, including quotes from people who struggle with depression.

 One common misconception about depression is that it's simply about feeling sad or down.
 While sadness can be a part of depression, it's crucial to recognise that the experience goes far beyond that.
-Depression affects people differently, but there are some common feelings and emotions that many individuals with depression report experiencing.
+Depression affects people differently, but there are some common feelings and emotions that many people with depression report experiencing.

 It's essential to remember that each person's experience with depression is unique.
 The intensity, duration, and combination of these feelings may vary from one person to another.